centau/ecr/docs/api/ecr.md

 - **Details**

     Accepts any signal object that matches the given interface.
-Will automatically connect a callback where any values passed into the callback will automatically be queued.
+Will automatically connect a callback where any arguments it is called with are queued.

 --------------------------------------------------------------------------------